 And I'm sorry.

-But my answer to them is they are going to destroy this country if Hillary wins because we will lose our constitution.
+But my answer to them is they are going to destroy this country if Hillary wins because we will lose our Constitution.

-We will be at risk of losing our second amendment rights when we will need our guns the most because Hillary wants to allow 550% more Syrian refugees into this country.
+We will be at risk of losing our Second Amendment rights when we will need our guns the most because Hillary wants to allow 550% more Syrian refugees into this country.

-They're unvetted, and we will lose the Supreme Court.
+And we will lose the Supreme Court.

 And that is what they are putting at risk.

-I, when he was he when he left office when he resigned, I will leave the Republican Party and I will never vote again.
+I will leave the Republican Party and I will never vote again.

 And I can tell you about 14 million Republicans that voted for Donald Trump, they will feel the same.